powerpak/pathospot-compare/README.md

 - `.encounters.tsv` → made by `encounters`; contains spatiotemporal data for patients
 - `.epi.heatmap.json` → made by `epi`; contains culture test data (positives and negatives)

 These outputs can be visualized using [pathoSPOT-visualize][], which the Vagrant environment automatically installs and sets up for you.

-Simply open <http://localhost:8888/> in your web browser to see the finished product.
+- If you used VirtualBox, go to <http://localhost:8888>, which forwards to the virtual machine.
+- If you are on AWS, use the following to show the public IP address of your machine; paste it into your browser's address bar.

+		$ aws ec2 describe-instances | grep ASSOCIATION | cut -f4

 If you want to copy the output files outside of the Vagrant environment, e.g. to serve them with [pathoSPOT-visualize][] on another machine, use [vagrant-scp][] as follows from your _host_ machine: